nickwp/WatChMaL_analysis/README.md

 ```

 #### Pushing local changes to a submodule
-To push local changes to a submodule you can:
+To push local changes to a submodule you first need to add to stage the changes to the submodule in the main repo.
+You can then:

 1. Push local changes to the repo and check whether there are unpushed submodule changes using: